Do Cats Get the Hiccups Like Humans Do?

 Signs Your Cat Is Coughing:

-- Often accompanied by heavy breathing or wheezing
+• Often with heavy breathing or wheezing

 Are Cat Hiccups Normal or a Reason to Worry?